RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ## Fixing broken fastq files with Seqkit sana (optional)

 Sometimes errors can occur when preparing a `.fastq` file for analysis.
 This can cause problems in down-stream processing.
-[Seqkit](https://github.com/shenwei356/seqkit) is designed to help identify errors and salvage broken `.fastq` files.
+[Seqkit](https://github.com/shenwei356/seqkit) has a tool called `sana` designed to help identify errors and salvage broken `.fastq` files.

 ```
 seqkit sana  GutMock1.fastq -o rescued_GutMock1.fastq